 - To get your raw data for Genetic Genie, first log in to the 23andMe site.

-- Click on the “Gears” icon on the upper left-hand corner and choose the “Browse Raw Data” menu option.
+- Click on your username in the upper right-hand corner and choose the “BROWSE RAW DATA” menu option.

 The data file you save to your computer will be called something like “genome_YourFirstName_YourLastName_….zip”.

 Do this only if you are concerned about sending your name to Genetic Genie:

 - Navigate to the downloaded zip file on your computer.